 Dashboards and charts let you navigate between monitoring and detailed log data managed by Cloud Logging.
 This service enables you to store and search on real-time log data.
 Like with Cloud Monitoring, you can set custom alerts fully managed by GCP.
-Log data can be exported to Cloud Storage or BigQuery for longer visibility periods.
+Log data can be exported to Cloud Storage or BigQuery for more extended visibility periods.
 They can also be sent via Pub/Sub to any endpoint of your choice.

 Analyze your apps’ errors with Error Reporting

 For gathering and analyzing application's errors, GCP offers Error Reporting.
-It displays error details such as behavior occurrences over time, time charts, or affected users count through a dedicated interface.
+It displays error details such as behavior occurrences over time, time charts or affected users count through a dedicated interface.
 The displayed data is already processed and parsed.
 It supports many programming languages like Ruby, Python, Node.js, or Java.

 Watch how your apps are doing with Cloud Debugger